ISO/IEC JTC 1/SC 29: Emmy Award recognitions

+Additionally, the Charles F. Jenkins Lifetime Achievement Award (a Primetime Engineering Emmy Award) was presented in 2017 to Leonardo Chiariglione, the co-founder (with Hiroshi Yasuda) and longtime chairman of MPEG, in recognition of his 30 years of leadership in establishing worldwide standards for digital video compression and transmission in SC 29.

 Scope

 The scope of ISO/IEC JTC 1/SC 29 includes the development of standards for "efficient coding of digital representations of images, audio and moving pictures" and other digital information, along with supporting media systems and associated quality of experience and performance metrics.

 Structure

 ISO/IEC JTC 1/SC 29 has eight active working groups (WGs), each of which carries out specific tasks in standards development within scope of the subcommittee.
 It also contains five advisory groups (AG) for coordination and to provide expertise on particular subjects.
 Working groups and advisory groups can be created or disbanded by decisions of the subcommittee and are ordinarily chartered for renewable three-year terms.
 The focus of each working group is described in the group's terms of reference.
 The active advisory groups and working groups of SC 29 are: